gvwilson/teachtogether.tech/_lessons_en/exercises.md

 >     print(slice)

-As described in [s:load](#CHAPTER), [Parsons Problems](#g:parsons-problems) also avoid the "blank screen of terror" problem.
+As described in [s:load](#CHAPTER), [Parsons Problems](#g:parsons-problem) also avoid the "blank screen of terror" problem.
 The learner is given the lines of code needed to solve a problem, but has to put them in the right order.
 Research over the past few years has shown that Parsons Problems are effective because